Carolina Panthers vs. Washington Football Team NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

+- Carolina has combined with its opponents to put up more than 43 points in three of 10 games this season.

-- Carolina's games this season have gone over 43 points three of 10 times.
+- Washington's games have gone over 43 points in six of nine chances this season.

+- The combined points per game average of the two teams, 41.1, is 1.9 points fewer than Sunday's over/under.

+- These two squads surrender a combined 46.6 points per game, 3.6 more than this contest's over/under.

 - The Panthers and their opponents have scored an average of 44.9 points per game in 2020, 1.9 more than Sunday's total.

-- In 2020, games involving the Football Team have averaged a total of 46.9 points, 3.9 more than the set total in this contest.
+- In 2020, games involving the Football Team have averaged a total of 46.9 points, 3.9 more than the set over/under in this contest.

 Panthers stats and trends

-- This season, the Panthers have won against the spread in each of their two games as a favorite of 3.5 points or more.
+- This season, the Panthers have won ATS in each of their two games as a favorite of 3.5 points or more.

 - Carolina's games this year have gone over the point total three times in 10 opportunities (30%).